U.S. flag

 Lived experience: The things that someone has experienced themselves, especially when these give the person a knowledge or understanding that people who have only heard about such experiences do not have.
 (Cambridge Dictionary)

-Mental Health Court: A court with a specialized docket for certain defendants with mental health disorders.
+Mental Health Courts: A court with a specialized docket for certain defendants with mental illnesses.

 Needs assessment: Systematic process to acquire an accurate, thorough picture of a youth's strengths and areas of vulnerability.
 The process is utilized to identify and prioritize treatment goals, develop a treatment plan, determine the appropriate level of supervision, and allocate funds and resources for services.